-- 331. The parties agree to meet to discuss the development of mutually agreeable apprenticeship programs including compensation and entry level salaries for apprentice positions.
-The specific provisions of the apprenticeship programs shall be subject to agreement between the City, the Civil Service Commission (where appropriate), and the Union. - 332.
-The following journey-level classes ("Apprenticeship Classes") shall be eligible for an apprenticeship program, subject to agreement:
+- 345. The parties agree to meet to discuss the development of mutually agreeable apprenticeship programs and training programs including compensation and entry level salaries for apprentice and/or trainee positions.
+It is the parties' intent that trainees/apprentices advance to a journey-level position at the conclusion of the program, upon successful completion and when appropriate.
+The specific provisions of the apprenticeship programs shall be subject to agreement between the City, the Civil Service Commission (where appropriate), and the Union. - The following journey-level classes ("Apprenticeship Classes") shall be eligible for an apprenticeship and/or training program, subject to agreement: